3mdeb/conferences/2025/qoss/day-1-welcome.md

 * Respect Code of Conduct.
 * Please follow Safety and Health protocols and respect others.
 * Talks are streamed and recorded and will be published on Youtube.
-* Drinks and sweets are free.
+* Lunch, drinks and sweets are free.
 * Matrix `#qubes-summit:matrix.org` will be used for communication during event.
 * In case of any issues please contact with organizers.